angler-lang/angler-doc/design-es.md

 isNeutral True          -- error: no Monoid instance isNeutral True at All   -- True isNeutral True at Any   -- False

+-- (isNeutral at All) True at Any           -- False?
+True?
+-- ((isNeutral at All) True at Any) at All  -- False?
+True?
 ```

 ## Modo de pruebas